-- 29. Recognize the complexity and lack of clarity between the Planning Act, Growth Plans, and the Provincial Policy Statement and take steps to educate municipalities and developers on these changes. - 30.
+- 29. Recognize the complexity and lack of clarity between the Planning Act, Growth Plans, and the Provincial Policy Statement and take steps to educate municipalities and developers on these changes as well as revise the Provincial Policy Statement to better facilitate housing development in rural and northern areas. - 30.
 Review the Building Code for clarity and provide greater education to municipal governments, developers, and the public on how to apply the Code to achieve a greater supply of safe and sustainable housing. - 31.
 Immediately implement an integrated One Window approach involving all provincial line ministries to streamline provincial approvals and support required by municipalities for development. - 32.
 Collect data on the housing market to inform new opportunities and make it accessible to municipalities and developers. - 33.
 Monitor and evaluate the implementation of inclusionary zoning and duly consider expanding the areas where this tool can be used to afford a broader application in more communities and neighbourhoods. - 34.
 Limit appeals of community and supportive housing to the Ontario Land Tribunal. - 35.
 Evaluate the impacts of de novo hearings at the Ontario Lands Tribunal on the speed of developments immediately.
 If found to have a negative impact on the speed of OLT decision making, remove the ability of the OLT to have de novo hearings. - 36.
 Explore ways to speed up the landlord and tenant board process, including addressing the adjudicator shortage. - 37.
 Provide guidance to help developers and homeowners navigate the land use planning process. - 38.
 Streamline review and approval timelines of provincial agencies involved in reviewing affordable housing and purpose-built rental housing development applications. - 39.
 Aim to reduce the number of appeals to the Ontario Land Tribunal as well as hire more adjudicators to reduce the backlog and speed up the process.